autodesk-forks/MaterialX/source/README.md

 - Render test suite: Windows only.
 - GLSL and OSL program validators

-# Test Framework
+## Test Framework

 The unit tests are located in the [MaterialXTest](MaterialXTest/README.md) module.

 This includes tests for core and shader generation.
 The tests executed are based on what build options have been enabled.
-The test suite for this resides [here] (../documents/TestSuite).
+The test suite for this resides [here](../documents/TestSuite).

-# Viewing Utilities
+## Viewing Utilities

 - [MaterialXView](https://github.com/jstone-dev/MaterialX/blob/adsk_contrib/dev/README.md) module
 - Sample material viewer which uses the core, shader generation and rendering utilities libraries.

-# Build Options
+## Build Options
 By default MaterialXCore, MaterialXFormat and MaterialXGenShader are built.
 - Python support is enabled via the MATERIALX_BUILD_PYTHON build variable.
 - OSL shader generation is enabled via the MATERIALX_BUILD_GEN_OSL build variable.